 Not too long ago, I met Patrick Selby from On Learning Point.
 A seasoned learning professional, Patrick and I shared a similar viewpoint on the advantages of choosing WordPress over Moodle.
 Patrick was kind enough to write-up his opinion on the matter and allow me to post it here on the LearnDash blog.
 He raises some very valid arguments that I’m sure you’ll find intriguing as well.

 What are the advantages of using WordPress over Moodle?

-There are several advantages to using WordPress over Moodle but before we dive in let’s take a look at the history of WordPress versus Moodle.
+There are several advantages to using WordPress over Moodle, but before we dive in let’s take a look at the history of WordPress versus Moodle.
 As you may know, Moodle started to be developed back in early 2000.
-WordPress came along much later and so some of the major key differences that you’ll see between the 2 products are the ease of use.
+WordPress came along much later and so some of the major key differences that you’ll see between the two products are the ease of use.

 Certain technologies were not available when they were architecting Moodle, although Moodle has come a long way in getting plugins installed and installations and upgrades.
 WordPress is still the easiest platform to get set up and starting deploying content with.
 One of the key similarities between Moodle and WordPress is that they both act as a CMS or Content Management System.

 While both are content management systems, Moodle has added features that allows for tracking and scoring of content, something that WordPress was unable to do until the LearnDash project started.
 LearnDash is able to take advantage of the elegant simplicity of WordPress and add the tracking and scoring and convert it into a Learning Content Management System (LCMS).
 This lets you not only author content within the system, but also deliver it to students and track those changes.